-I will post the assignment on Canvas and email it to you as well.
+There are 2 examples of the assignment in your case study book.
 The assignment consists of creating therapy plans for two children who have speech sound disorders.
 Each client is worth 25 points.
-I'll have a sample of what I expect.
+In the copy book from the bookstore, there are two examples from last year of what I expect.
 Please use correct style: complete sentences, correct punctuation, and correct spelling and grammar are necessary.
 One point will be taken off for each style error.
-The assignment is due at the latest by 5:00 PM on 5/4/21.
+The assignment is due at the latest by 5:00 PM on 5/3/22, and must be uploaded to Canvas by that time.
 If it is late, I will take off -5 points per each day that it is late.
+No papers will be accepted after 5/12/21.
 Thank you for being prompt!
 I expect that this assignment will be approximately 1.5 pages long single-spaced typed.
 If you'd like to turn it in early, I'd love that!